-Gina Miller: The woman behind the Brexit bombshell
+Gina Miller: Woman behind Brexit bombshell

 What she said

-Miller said she was delighted after the court ruled that members of parliament must be given a say in the process of leaving the EU.
+Miller, who brought the case with hairdresser Deir Dos Santos, said she was delighted after the court ruled that members of parliament must be given a say in the process of leaving the EU.

 "This result today is about all of us: our United Kingdom and our futures," Miller said in a statement.